 Congenital ptosis can impair vision and cause amblyopia, sometimes known as lazy eye.

-In a 2013 study of 107 children with ptosis, researchers noted lazy eye in around 1 in 7 of the participants.
+In a 2013 study of 107 children with ptosis, researchers noted lazy eye in around

 People can also acquire ptosis later in life.